-Both MS TRAM and DIEP flap types may involve a small piece of third rib or cartilage being removed to enable access so the tissue can be reconnected, using the microscope, to a blood supply sitting on top of the lung.
+Both MS TRAM, DIEP and SIEA flap types may involve a small piece of third rib or cartilage being removed to enable access so the tissue can be reconnected, using the microscope, to a blood supply sitting on top of the lung.
 Sometimes these vessels are found in between the ribs.

 The type of reconstruction undertaken is dependent on the position and availability of the blood vessels within the abdomen.
 A Computerised Tomography Angiogram (CTA) or a Magnetic Resonance Angiogram (MRA) will be carried out before your surgery to give the plastic surgeon a "map" of your blood vessels, enabling them to plan your surgery.
 This may also involve a blood test to measure your kidney function because a dye is injected into your vein during the CTA/MRA which is excreted by your kidneys.
+If you have had a Staging CT scan as part of your oncological follow-up, please let the surgeon know as sometimes the vessels can be seen on these scans - avoiding the need for you to have further scans.